 4. Should the submitted film be available on SVoD/VoD by 26 September 2019, the submitter must inform the festival about this immediately and state the respective release date and content provider.
 This rule also applies to a German cinema and/or television release.

 5. All films must have an embedded soundtrack.

 6. All non-English films must have embedded English subtitles.

-By entering into the awards competition for “Best Film”, “Best Short Film” and “Winner of the Battle of the Shorts” you must guarantee that no rights of third parties are violated by this agreement.
+By entering a film into the awards competition for “Best Film” and “Best Short Film” you must guarantee that no rights of third parties are violated by this agreement.

 1. You can only submit your film online by providing us with an online screener.

 2. The festival reserves the right to provide the local press with a copy of the film for promotional purposes leading up to the festival.

 PR & INFO MATERIAL

 1. Providing the following PR material with your online submission is mandatory as it is needed to produce the festival's marketing material (e.g. catalogue):